 The first decision is to use either domain accounts for operating the platform or to use local SQL accounts paired with local service accounts.
 Since this decision is a matter of personal preference, we support both models.
 See each one of them and what they entail in Pre-Deployment Account Survey and learn how to configure them in Advanced Credentials.

-In order for integrated security to be used to connect to the database, you must set the Application Pool to use a domain account to run under.
-Follow the steps in Configure Devolutions Server to Use Integrated Security.
+For domain single sign-on (SSO) to be used to connect to the database, you must set the Application Pool to use a domain account to run under.
+Follow the steps in Configure Devolutions Server to use domain single sign-on (SSO).

 Ports and Secure Communication